wookdev/munged-org/rofl/girlfriend-review-2.md

 run, crashing the system when selected (even though they always worked fine before).
 At installation, Wife 1.0 automatically installs undesired Plug-Ins such as Mother-In-Law 55.8 and Brother-In-Law Beta release.
-As a consequence system performance seems to diminish with each passing day.</p>
+As a consequence system performance seems to diminish with each passing day.

 Some features he'd like to see in the upcoming wife 2.0: A "Don't remind me again" button Minimize button An install shield feature that allows Wife 2.0 to be installed with the option to uninstall at anytime without the loss of cache and other system resources.
-An option to run the network driver in promiscuous mode which would allow the systems hardware probe feature to have greater use.</p>
+An option to run the network driver in promiscuous mode which would allow the systems hardware probe feature to have greater use.

 I myself decided to avoid all of the headaches associated with Wife 1.0 by sticking with Girlfriend 2.0.
 Even here, however, I found many problems.